kushal-10/inventory-dynamics/docs/joss/paper.md

 ## Dual-sourcing problems

-Solving dual-sourcing problems with `idinn` is similar to the workflow for single-sourcing problems described in the previous section.
-The main difference is that the cost calculation includes the order costs of different suppliers.
+Solving dual-sourcing problems with `idinn` follows a similar workflow to that of single-sourcing problems, as described in the previous section.
+The key difference is that the cost calculation accounts for the ordering costs from two distinct suppliers.

 ### Initialization

-To solve dual-sourcing problems, we use `DualSourcingModel` and `DualSourcingNeuralController`, which are responsible for setting up the sourcing model and its corresponding controller.
+To solve dual-sourcing problems, we use the `DualSourcingModel` and `DualSourcingNeuralController` classes, which define the sourcing model and its associated controller.
 In this example, we examine a dual-sourcing model characterized by the following parameters: the regular order lead time is 2; the expedited order lead time is 0; the regular order cost, $c_r$, is 0; the expedited order cost, $c_e$, is 20; and the initial inventory is 6.
 In addition, the holding cost, $h$, and the out-of-stock cost, $b$, are 5 and 495, respectively.
 Demand is drawn from a discrete uniform distribution over the integers $\{0,1,\dots,4\}$.
 In this example, we use a batch size of 256.

 ```python
 import torch